 That which arises in the physical body as ‘I’ is the mind.
 If one enquires, ‘In what place in the body does this “I” first arise?’ it will be known to be in the hridayam.
 That is the birthplace of the mind.
 Even if one incessantly thinks ‘I, I’, it will lead to that place.
 Of all thoughts that arise in the mind, the thought ‘I’ is the first one.
 It is only after the rise of this [thought] that other thoughts arise.
 It is only after the first personal pronoun arises that the second and third personal pronouns appear.
 Without the first person, the second and third persons cannot exist.

 Hridayam is usually translated as ‘Heart’, but it has no connection with the physical heart.
 Bhagavan used it as a synonym for the Self, pointing out on several occasions that it could be split up into two parts, hrit and ayam, which together mean, ‘this is the centre’.
 Sometimes he would say that the ‘I’-thought arises from the hridayam and eventually subsides there again.
-He would also sometimes indicate that the spiritual Heart was inside the body on the right aside of the chest, but he would often qualify this by saying that this was only true from the standpoint of those who identified themselves with a body.
+He would also sometimes indicate that the spiritual heart was inside the body on the right aside of the chest, but he would often qualify this by saying that this was only true from the standpoint of those who identified themselves with a body.
 For a jnani, one who has realised the Self, the hridayam or Heart is not located anywhere, or even everywhere, because it is beyond all spatial concepts.
-The following answer summarises Bhagavan’s views on this matter:
+The following answer from Day by Day with Bhagavan, 23rd May 1946, summarises Bhagavan’s views on this matter: